lionisakis/OOP-Object-Oriented-Programming/project1/README.md

 ### How to compile  the programm:
   first you have to go to the main folder by typing `$ cd main` then you have to run the following command `$ g++ main.cpp ../modules/corridor.cpp ../modules/floor.cpp  ../modules/school.cpp ../modules/stair.cpp ../modules/student.cpp ../modules/teacher.cpp ../modules/theClass.cpp ../modules/yard.cpp`
-  The final step is to run the executable program with the following arguments: `$ /a.out  Cclass  Cyard  Cstair Ccorr`
+  The final step is to run the executable program with the following arguments: `$ /a.out  Cclass  Cyard  Cstair Ccorr <names.txt`

   Cclass: a number in which it says how many students can be hold in a class (in my main, the number of the students, that are being created, is based on this number)
   Cyard:  a number in which it says how many students can be hold in a yard
   Cstair: a number in which it says how many students can be hold in the stairs
-  Ccorr:  a number in which it says how many students can be hold in the corridors
+  Ccorr:  a number in which it says how many students can be hold in the corridors (the <names.txt is not necessary but then the program will ask you for names)

 ### Description of the main :
   In the main, at first, I create the School and the students and the teachers.
 The number of students is based on the first argument (Cclass).
 The number of teachers is based on how many classes there are.
 There are numerous ways to move a student.
 I used the wave system.
 The wave system is that in each room the number of random students that can be entered is based on how much room is available.
 For example, if the yard has room for 10 people then 10 random students that have not been in the School complex enter the yard (and so they enter the school complex).
 The wave first moves students at first from the corridor->classes then stairs->corridor then yard->stairs and last out of school->yard.
 The teachers move to their Classes automatically and they don't have to go through all that process.
 This process goes on until either all students or teachers have entered their classes.
 Which group (teachers, students) moves is based on Chance (the chance for a teacher to move is small so that the students can go to their classes).